Saloon cars are sometimes overlooked in favour of SUVs and crossovers, but don’t rule them out until you’ve taken a closer look.

 Dislikes: : PCP finance offers mean that our roads are full of them.
 Does risk becoming commonplace?

-Like all Jaguars, if you drive the Jaguar XE, you’ll certainly turn heads.
+Like all Jaguars, if you drive the XE, you’ll certainly turn heads and not just because it’s one of the best sedans.
 It’s a stunning looking car that drives like a dream with brilliant handling.
-It’s the detail that makes the XE so special.
-From the distinctive J-Blade running lights, to the low bonnet and roofline that give the car a sporty look.
+It’s the detail that makes the Jaguar XE so special.
+From the distinctive J-Blade running lights, to the low bonnet and roofline that puts it on the list of the best sports saloons, it’s definitely a statement saloon.
 However, this low roof does mean you miss out on some headroom, so if you’re very tall, you certainly need to try this one out for size before you put in your order!

-The interior is no-nonsense and straightforward.
+The interior of the Jaguar XE is no-nonsense and straightforward.
 There’s everything you need, such as touchscreen navigation and parking sensors.
 The controls are easy to get to grips with, giving the interior a feel of luxurious minimalism.

-With a capacity of 455 litres, the XE doesn’t have the largest of boots, but it does have plenty of storage spaces throughout the cabin, both for front and rear passengers.
+With a capacity of 455 litres, the XE doesn’t have the largest of boots, but it does have plenty of storage spaces throughout the cabin, both for front and rear passengers which has got to be a great feature for any of the best family saloons.

 John’s Verdict 9/10